xjtju/PinT/README.md

 From the above sample codes, in most cases it is not necessary for users to care many boilerplate tasks explicitly such managing MPI envirement, mesh division, guard cell synchonization etc. The framework can perform most housekeeping tasks well, so users can focus on phyical moddel or problem itself.

+## Build

+The Makefile is very simple, you can easily adapt it to any Unix-like OS.
+If using profiling, it is necessary to build PMLib firstly following [its website](https://github.com/avr-aics-riken/PMlib).
+Floating-point data type is DOUBLE, single precision is not supported, when compling Fortran code, it is recommended to set the default real type to 8 byte wide, if using gfortran, the option is -fdefault-real-8.

 ## Notice